 2.6 Statistical Analysis

 The data obtained from the experiments of fertilizer applicator were statistically analysed by descriptive statistical analysis method using IBM SPSS 2022 (Statistical Package for Social Sciences) software.
-The effect of selected equipment parameters over the performance of laboratory model as well as final prototype are noted.
+The effect of selected equipment parameters effecting the performance of laboratory model as well as final prototype are noted.
 The analysis of variance (ANOVA), mean tables, lack of fit and interactions between the subjects for different physical, biometric and performance parameters were tabulated and the level of significance was reported.
 The degree of freedom (df) and R squared values were reported.
-Different variables considered for optimization of fertilizer applicator shown in table..3.
+Different variables considered for optimization of fertilizer applicator shown in Table 3.
 (Tejaswini, et al.2025)

 Table.3 Different variables considered for optimization of fertilizer applicator